-Revenue from Cainiao, which represents revenue from its domestic and international one-stop-shop logistics services and supply chain management solutions, after inter-segment elimination, was RMB13,367 million (US\$1,879 million) in the quarter ended September 30, 2022, an increase of 36% compared to RMB9,846 million in the same quarter of 2021, primarily contributed by the increase in revenue from domestic consumer logistics services as a result of service model upgrade since late 2021 where Cainiao takes on more responsibilities throughout the logistics process to better serve consumers and enhance consumer experience, as well as the increase in revenue from international fulfillment solution services.
+Revenue from Cainiao Network's logistics services, which represents revenue from its domestic and international one-stop-shop logistics services and supply chain management solutions, after elimination of inter-company transactions, was RMB25,509 million (US\$3,586 million) for the six months ended September 30, 2022, an increase of 19% compared to RMB21,447 million for the same period of 2021, primarily contributed by the increase in revenue from domestic consumer logistics services as a result of service model upgrade since late 2021 where Cainiao takes on more responsibilities throughout the logistics process to better serve customers and enhance customer experience, and partly offset by the decrease in revenue from international logistics services.
+The decrease in revenue from AliExpress, partly offset by the increase in international fulfillment solution services.

-Total revenue generated by Cainiao, before inter-segment elimination, which includes revenue from services provided to other Alibaba businesses, was RMB18,282 million (US\$2,570 million), an increase of 26% compared to RMB14,559 million in the same quarter of 2021.
+Total revenue generated by Cainiao, before inter-segment elimination, which includes revenue from services provided to other Alibaba businesses, was RMB35,574 million (US\$5,001 million), an increase of 16% compared to RMB30,757 million in the same period of 2021.
 This increase also reflected the growth of fulfillment solutions and value-added services provided to our China commerce retail businesses, such as Tmall, Taobao and Taobao Deals.

-Cainiao adjusted EBITA was a profit of RMB125 million (US\$18 million) in the quarter ended September 30, 2022, compared to a loss of RMB315 million in the same quarter of 2021.
+Cainiao adjusted EBITA was a loss of RMB60 million (US\$8 million) for the six months ended September 30, 2022, compared to a loss of RMB461 million in the same period of 2021.